dreamkily/dreamkily.github.io/_pages/about.md

 + Reviewer for Information Processing and Management (IPM)
 + Reviewer for Pattern Recognition (PR)
 + Reviewer for Transactions on Machine Learning Research (TMLR)
++ Reviewer for 	IEEE Transactions on Multimedia (TMM)

 **Major Grants**